 The Lusitano studbook consists of six foundation horses, five stallions and one mare.
 Each of these horses has its own line, with unique characteristics, but meeting breed standards.
 One example of a specific line is the horses bred by the Alter Real Stud, where only bay horses are bred.
 The breed is carefully managed today to strict standards to ensure the survival of its thousands of years of genetic heritage and unique characteristics.

 Modern Lusitano Standards

 Lusitano horses are middleweight horses of medium height, ranging from 15.1 to 15.3 hands, but can be slightly taller.
 Their body is powerful and squarer in shape than some breeds, with an arched neck, short cannon bones and a sloping croup.
-The majority of Lusitanos are grey or bay, but they can also be found with chestnut, black, palomino, and dun colored coats.
+The majority of Lusitanos are gray or bay, but they can also be found with chestnut, black, palomino, and dun colored coats.

 Physically, Lusitanos are warm blooded horses and with a huge presence.
 They are known for their high degree of leg flexion, and a springy, elevated step that makes them ideal for high-level dressage movements.
 The head of the Lusitano is uniquely shaped compared to other horse breeds.
 It has a sub convex profile, or Roman nose, in contrast to the dish shape of other breeds, and almond-shaped, expressive eyes.
 This head shape benefited the Lusitano as a war horse.
 Mentally, the Lusitano is a friendly, gentle, willing, and highly intelligent horse, making them highly trainable.